Anti-Bullying Policy

 • Catch them being good – notice and acknowledge desired respectful behaviour by providing positive attention

-• Consistently tackle the use of discriminatory and derogatory language in the school – including homophobic and racist language and language that is belittling of pupils with a disability or SEN
+• Consistently tackle the use of discriminatory and derogatory language in the school – including homophobic and racist language and language that is belittling of pupils with a disability or AEN

-• Give constructive feedback to pupils when respectful behaviour and respectful language are absent
+• Give constructive feedback to pupils when respectful behaviour and language are absent

 • Have a system of encouragement and rewards to promote desired behaviour and compliance with school rules and routines